 We all make assumptions.
 Quite often they're a useful short-hand that makes us efficient.
 But they can form barriers that can keep us where we are and stop us from growing and reaching our potential.
 When it comes to presentations I've come across many of these when working with my clients.
 I want to highlight 5 of the most common.
-Take a look and if they ring a bell, you might want to book on to my IDM Presentation Skills workshop on August 1st.

 Here we go then: